I don’t know how much longer I can stand here. My feet are killing me.

 Like I said—Ian never does anything small.

-He waggles his eyebrows toward the bar and smiles at his own lame joke.
+It’s all I can do not to slap his hand away, even as he waggles his eyebrows toward the bar and smiles at his own lame joke.

 Ian works in a competitive industry, and sometimes it feels like his colleagues can’t stop trying to outbid each other.
 For clients.
 For cars.
 For women.

 “There you are!”

-He’s only a few inches taller than my own 5’ 5” and his lips press a soft kiss to my temple while a lock of thick, carefully mussed blond hair falls over one eye.
+He’s only a few inches taller than my own 5′ 5″ so we’re almost eye to eye in my Jimmy Choos.
+His lips press a soft kiss to my temple while a lock of thick, carefully mussed blond hair falls over one eye.

 Though my mother might never forgive me for eloping, our impromptu wedding in the Caymans was like a scene from a romance novel.
-Ian sank to one knee in the sand and proposed under the setting sun, then led me directly to the magistrate waiting between the Tiki torches to marry us right then and there on the beach.
+Ian sank to one knee in the sand and proposed under the setting sun, then led me to the magistrate waiting between the Tiki torches to marry us right then and there on the beach.